-USING RFM TO FIND POTENTIAL PLANNED GIVERS
+USING RFM TO FIND POTENTIAL PLANNED GIVING PROSPECTS

-RFM is an acronym for recency, frequency, money.
-In other words, how recently did the donor give, how often do they give and how much do they give each time and cumulatively.
+RFM is an acronym for recency, frequency, and money.
+In other words, how recently did the donor give, how often do they give and how much do they give each time and cumulatively?
 The highest score for each ranking is 100, so the closer a person is to a total RFM score of 300, the higher likelihood they will make a planned gift if given the opportunity.
 Focus on those in your database with a total RFM >225 for best results.